exercism/v3/languages/haskell/docs/implementing-a-concept-exercise.md

-# How to implement a PureScript concept exercise
+# How to implement a Haskell concept exercise

 This document describes the steps required to implement a concept exercise for the Haskell track.
 As this document is generic, the following placeholders are used: